philanderson888/course-notes/Cyber/Cyber/cyber-glossary.md

 Over time

+## Virtual Network Types

+- External - Internet
+- Internal - with each other and host
+- Private - communicate with each other but not with host nor internet

 ## vm sprawl

 Large number of virtual machines are hard to manage and to keep track of, and it's easy to let the vulnerabilities stack up through unmanaged software and operating systems

+## WIDS Wireless Intrusion Detection

+Can locate rogue wireless AP

 ## Wireless Analysis